logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/testarchitect-installation-guide/windows/testarchitect-custom-install.md

 To perform a custom installation of TestArchitect, follow these steps:

-1. On the Installation Options dialog box, select the Custom Install option, and then click **Next**.
+1. On the Installation Options dialog box, select the Custom Install option, and then click Next.

     The Select Components dialog box appears, allowing you to choose what components of TestArchitect are to be installed.
 If the check box next to a component is selected, that component is installed during this process.
 Conversely, if the check box is cleared, that component is not installed.